 Universal Accessibility: Condition to be met by environments, processes, goods, products and services, as well as the objects or instruments, tools and devices, to be understandable, usable and practicable by all persons under safety and comfort conditions and as independently and naturally as possible.
-It entails the "design for everyone" strategy and it is understood regardless of the fair adjustments that should be made (Law No. 51/2003, Section 3, on Equal Opportunities, Non-discrimination and Universal Accessibility for People with Disabilities - LIONDAU, as per its
+It entails the "design for everyone" strategy and it is understood regardless of the fair adjustments that should be made (Law No. 51/2003, Section 3, on Equal Opportunities, Non-discrimination and Universal Accessibility for People with Disabilities - LIONDAU, as per its initials in Spanish).
 Corrective Action: Action to eliminate the cause of a non-conformity (IRAM-ISO14001).
 Biodiversity: Variability among all kinds of living organisms, including terrestrial, marine and other aquatic ecosystems, and the ecological complexes of which they are part.
 The term refers to the diversity within and among species and ecosystems.
 Good Practices: Group of actions undertaken to mitigate the environmental and social impacts and the losses of materials and resources through changes in habits and people's attitude to perform processes and activities.
 Customer: Organization or person that hires the service for itself or for third parties (IRAM-SECTUR 42200).
 Code of Conduct: Set of principles voluntarily established by an organization to provide guidance on a responsible conduct.
 Fair Trade: Alternative form of trade promoted by the United Nations Organization, non-government organizations and social movements that fosters voluntary business relationships between producers and consumers, based on social justice, equity and environmental respect principles.
 It is a trade system based on dialogue, transparency and respect, which seeks greater equity in trade paying special attention to social and environmental criteria.
 It contributes to sustainable development by offering better trading conditions to, and securing the rights of, marginalized producers and workers.
 Responsible Purchasing: Process that integrates ethical, environmental and social considerations into an organization's decisions to acquire goods and services.
 Management: Maximum authority in the Organization.

-Eco-efficiency: Capacity to deliver competitively priced goods and services that satisfy human needs and bring quality of life while progressively reducing environmental impacts and resource intensity throughout the life-cycle.
+Eco-efficiency: Capacity to deliver competitively priced goods and services that satisfy human needs throughout the life-cycle.

+and bring quality of life while progressively reducing environmental impacts and resource intensity